adispartadev/spartan-multi-image-picker/README.md

 # spartan-multi-image-picker

-This plugin enable you to upload multiple files on a html form without giving your dummy user a pain in the ass to hold their `Ctrl` keyboard.
+This plugin enable you to upload multiple files on a html form without giving your dummy user a pain in the ass to hold their `Ctrl` keyboard for non ajax upload file.

 ![img](preview.gif)